How to Build Wooden Steps or Decks

 - Stair treads should also have a "kick-plate" to prevent feet from slipping through.
 You can install this from behind each stair now, or as a trim piece later.
 It's easier now.

-- Tools: Screwdriver, bits, saw, sandpaper, (Special railings and brackets if needed).
+- Sandpaper (Special railings and brackets, if needed)

 - Mark the desired height (34-38" above the front edge of each stair) on the supports or wall.